Ajaymaurya1008/Hirehub/README.md

 Please ensure your code adheres to the project's coding standards and passes all tests.

+## Testing Phase

+Hirehub is currently in the testing phase.
+To view the app on the Play Store, please send your email address to the ajaykvmaurya@gmail.com.

 ## Contact

-For any questions or feedback, please open an issue or contact the project maintainers.
+For any questions or feedback, please open an issue or contact at ajaykvmaurya@gmail.com.